LTUC/amman-dotnet-401d2/curriculum/class-12/lab/README.md

 1. Go back to your `AsyncInnDbContext` file, and add a new property to include a new table into your database. `public DbSet<Hotel> Hotels {get; set;}`.
 Be sure to include the Models namespace into our current cs file.

-1. Now that you have your database registered, and a single table property inside of your dbContext file, create a new migration to see the script that creates and adds that table to the databse: `add-migration initial`
+1. Now that you have your database registered, and a single table property inside of your dbContext file, create a new migration to see the script that creates and adds that table to the database:
+    - Terminal: `dotnet ef migrations add AddHotelsTable`
+    - Package Manager Console: `Add-Migration AddHotelsTable`

-1. Once you create the migration, run the `update-database` script and watch the script get run against your database.
+1. Once you create the migration, apply it to your database:
+    - Terminal: `dotnet ef database update`
+    - Package Manager Console `Update-Database`

 1. Confirm in your local database that the `Hotels` table has been added.